triggermesh/docs/docs/targets/jira.md

 Jira fields `user`, `token` and `url` are required.

-### Sending Messages to the Jira Target
+The Jira target accepts a number of different event types which result in different interactions with Jira.

-The Jira target accepts these event types:
+## `com.jira.issue.create`

-- `com.jira.issue.create`
+The Jira event Target will create an issue when receiving this event type.
+The CloudEvent data must contain a Jira issue JSON formatted as defined in [this schema](../../schemas/jira.issue.json).

-The Jira target will create an issue when receiving this event type.
+Reply contains a partially filled Jira issue with updated data.

 ```sh
 curl -v -X POST http://jiratarget-tmjira.default.svc.cluster.local \